 PopSockets teamed up with OtterBox® to create a case with a built-in PopSocket.
 The best part?
 It has a swappable PopTop™ that allows you to change the design.
-While this is only being released for iPhone 7 and newer devices, you can expect to see cases for Samsung devices in the future.
+The cases are available for select Apple and Samsung phones.

 Kyrsten's vast knowledge of promotional giveaways and marketing has led to several hit articles.
 She has also published work for PPB Magazine, a publication from the Promotional Products Association International.